hypertrack/ridesharing-firebase/README.md

 * Copy the trigger URL for `onTripUpdate` function
   ![Functions Dashboard](Images/FunctionsDashboard.png)
 * Go to HyperTrack's dashboard [setup page](https://dashboard.hypertrack.com/setup) and add this URL as a webhook URL.
 * Go back to Firebase and open the Logs tab.
 Search for `onTripUpdate` function's log with `SubscriptionConfirmation` message.
-Open the `SubscribeURL` in browser.
-This will activate the webhook.
+Open the `SubscribeURL` in browser (XML file will appear).
+This webhook activation can take a few minutes.
+Refresh the dashboard's [setup page](https://dashboard.hypertrack.com/setup) to make sure, that activation was successful.
   ![Functions Logs](Images/FunctionsLogs.png)

 8. Your Cloud Functions backend is now ready to interface with HyperTrack APIs.